sriramcu/local_llm_pdf_program_analysis/README.md

 ## Setup Instructions

-### Ubuntu 20.04

 1. Sign up for a HuggingFace account and setup an access token.
 Save this token for later use.
 2. Setup CUDA 12.1, CUDNN 9.3, PyTorch '2.4.1+cu121', transformers 4.47.0, use Python 3.10.
 3. `pip install -r requirements.txt`
-4. `pip install huggingface_hub` for logging in via the terminal.
+4. `pip install huggingface_hub` for logging in via the terminal/cmd.
-5. Login to your HuggingFace account in your Ubuntu terminal where you are running the program, by running `huggingface-cli login` and enter your access token saved earlier.
+5. Login to your HuggingFace account in your terminal/cmd where you are running the program, by running `huggingface-cli login` and enter your access token saved earlier.
 6. Go to `utils.py` and choose your `DEFAULT_MODEL` from the options given.
 Other models are not tested but may work.
 7. Based on the `DEFAULT_MODEL` selected, request access to the gated repo on the Huggingface portal, by filling in your details.